malgamves/CommunityWriterPrograms/README.md

 - [Honeybadger](https://www.honeybadger.io/blog/write-for-us/) - From $500 per piece
   > Ruby and Elixir tutorials with code.
 Pick from a list of possible articles.

+- [Hygraph](https://hygraph.com/write-for-hygraph) - Up to $300 per piece
+  > Technical tutorials or blogs with code about Hygraph or GraphQL with Jamstack or tooling of your choice.

 - [Linode](https://www.linode.com/lp/write-for-linode/) - Up to $400 per piece
   > Technical tutorials with code on Linux or Linode.